More than just a Chalkboard

 FullSizeRender (3)

-I feel like I can’t call this ‘just a chalkboard’ because it has been incorporated into so many special memories and holds so many dear moments for us in our home!
+I feel like I can’t call this ‘just a chalkboard’ because it has been incorporated into creating so many special memories and holds so many dear moments for us in our home.
+When I imagine leaving this home, I get most emotional about saying goodbye to this space.

-So many meals, special events, laughter and valuable conversations shared with friends, so many teachable moments we shared with our children and things we learned ourselves as parents, even our oldest’s first portrait of me and our family was a chalkboard piece!
+So many meals, special events, laughter, and valuable conversations shared with friends, so many teachable moments we shared with our children, things we learned ourselves as parents, even our oldest’s first portrait of me and our family was a chalkboard piece!

-So, I hope this was helpful and that you’re inspired to create a special place in your home to be used for all kinds of memory-making moments and events!
+I hope this was helpful and that you’re inspired to create a special chalkboard in your home to be used for all kinds of memory-making moments and events!

 Q is for Quiche